Top Milwaukee Running Trails

 #5: Oakleaf Trail from Downtown to Brown Deer

-You will forget you are in the city because you won’t be in the city!
+You will forget you are running in Milwaukee because you won’t be in the city!
 If you need to get a very long run in, and don't want to worry about pausing your watch at intersections, this is the way to go.
 Out to the edge of Brown Deer and back gets you 16+ miles.
 Make sure to keep a water pack on you as water stations become limited after you cross into Glendale.

-I hope sharing my personal favorite running trails gives you a push to keep going.
+I hope sharing my personal top Milwaukee running trails gives you a push to keep going.
 I know first-hand what it’s like to feel exhausted, be sore head-to-toe, and just want to skip a training run.
 However, the skills you learn to push yourself through on your training runs are what will get you across the finish line!